 The day-to-day operations of the Larimer County Office of Emergency Management provide planning and personnel training to obtain the maximum use of available resources and materials in the event an emergency should arise.
 During an emergency the OEM will operate, coordinate and identify essential resources to be rendered through the Larimer County EOC in accordance with the procedures and processes outlined in this Annex.

-The structure of the EOC Logistics Section can be expanded or reduced easily as the size and scope of emergency changes.
-It is coordinated with on-scene Logistics personnel as part of the Incident Command System.
+The structure of the EOC can be expanded or reduced easily as the size and scope of emergency changes.
+It is coordinated with on-scene Logistics personnel as part of the Incident Command System to address the identification, location, acquisition, storage, maintenance and testing, timely distribution, and accounting for services, equipment and materials needed for appropriate incident management.